akashpahilwan/Titanic_Data_Analysis_with_Apache_Pig/README.md

 Requirement 3:
 ================

-This requirement is similar to requirement 2.Instead of counting the number of rows we will be taking average of column age.
+This requirement is similar to requirement 2.
+Instead of counting the number of rows we will be taking average of column age.
 Below is the whole script for this requirement.
 ```
 --Splitting the data